 Don’t Forget to Keep Future Warehouse Management Requirements In Mind

-When you’re identifying your warehouse’s pain points and listing your WMS requirements, there’s a tendency to focus on the here and now.
+When you’re identifying your warehouse’s pain points and listing your requirements, there’s a tendency to focus on the here and now.

 This makes sense.
 You’re trying to address your existing problems and improve your current warehouse after all.

 But, keep in mind that implementing a new system is a significant undertaking.
 Which means you want to make sure you get it right.
 At a high level, you’ll need to:

 - Speak to multiple software vendors and collect quotes

 - Identify which vendors are capable of fulfilling your desired customization